This procedure relates to breach by notice applications in relation to an interim accommodation order (IAO), or a family preservation order (FPO).

-- Provide the court report to the court (CYFA ss.
+- Provide the court report to the court via the CMS Portal (CYFA ss.
 554 and 559).
-Non-court ordered reports authored by other professionals cannot be distributed without prior consent of the author and the approval of a supervisor.

-- Provide a copy of the court report to the child or young person and their parents and to any other party to the proceeding (CYFA ss.
+- Give a copy of the report to the child if aged 12 years or older, the child’s parents and a party to the proceeding (CYFA ss.
 556 and 559).

 - Arrange an appointment with Victoria Legal Aid for each child aged 10 years or older, so that the child can give instructions to their lawyer and avoid the need to attend court to give instructions.

 - Contact the court to arrange security if there are worker safety issues.

 - Seek legal advice from a CPLO solicitor or divisional solicitor before the hearing.